 Gold Medal awarded by the Hayleys Group

 Awarded to the undergraduate of the DCPE who obtains the highest Overall GPA at the BSc.
-Engineering Degree Examination provided that the student obtains an Overall GPA of 3.8 or above.
+Engineering Degree Examination provided that the student obtains an Overall GPA of 3.8 or above and is awarded at the General Convocation.